New Year, New Resolutions.

-So, first and foremost, how about loosening the grip of the dictator? , why not commit to developing compassion and capacity for tolerance of yourself?
+So, first and foremost, how about loosening the grip of the dictator?
+Why not commit to developing compassion and capacity for tolerance of yourself?

 Taking on this view, we can make the changes we want without the same degree of critical commentary running alongside it.
-Developing a compassionate attitude can create a mega ton of ease and peace within.
+Developing a compassionate attitude can create a megaton of ease and peace within.

-Peace, Ease, now who doesn’t want that.
+Peace, ease.
+Now who doesn’t want that?

 Where To Begin

 How about using the time you have on the acupuncture table?

 Set your intention when you hop on to witness your thoughts and feelings and just be with them without judgement.